-- 1. Lab techniques and competence - 2.
-Workshop participation

-Lab evaluations will be based on the following criteria:
+- Lab techniques will be evaluated in class - Subjective student evaluations will be based on the following criteria: - o Pre-lab preparation - o Careful management of lab procedures (e.g., sterile technique, proper

-- 1. Promptness - 2.
-Pre-lab preparation - 3.
-Careful management of lab procedures (e.g., sterile technique, proper waste disposal, experimental procedures, etc.) - 4.
-Ability to adapt to unforeseen procedural changes - 5.
-Caliber of thinking before asking questions - 6.
-Scientific approach
+- waste disposal, experimental procedures, etc.)

+- Ability to adapt to unforeseen procedural changes

-(e.g., proper use of notebooks, controls, experimental design)
+- Caliber of thinking before asking questions proper use of notebooks, controls, experimental design)

+- Accuracy

-- 7. Accuracy - 8.
-Independence
+- o Independence

-- 9. Safety consciousness - 10.
-General neatness in lab
+- Safety consciousness

+- General neatness in lab

-Please note: You will be expected to get into the habit of methodical, well-planned and organized work by the first exam.
-This will help you with the experiments in the remainder of the course.
+Please note: You will be expected to get into the habit of methodical, wellplanned and organized work by the mid-term.
+This will help you with the experiments in the second half of the course.